twardoch/pypolona/README.md

 - **advanced**: you can use the advanced query syntax, see [documentation](https://polona.pl/api/entities/); go to the **Options** tab to customize
 - **ids**: Polona uses IDs for documents, you can just paste a list of space-separated IDs if you already know them

-### Options tab

-![Options](https://raw.githubusercontent.com/twardoch/pypolona/master/docs/img/pypolona_options.png)
+In the **Options** tab:

-In **Space-separated languages**, you can enter a space-separated list of languages like Polona uses them, e.g. `polski niemiecki angielski`.
+- In **Space-separated languages**, you can enter a space-separated list of languages like Polona uses them, e.g. `polski niemiecki angielski`.
 Use the sidebar on the [Polona](https://polona.pl) website to find them.

-In **Sort search**, you can sort the results by score, date, title or creator, in ascending or descending order.
+- In **Sort search**, you can sort the results by score, date, title or creator, in ascending or descending order.

-In **Output search results in format**, you can choose a format in which search results will be output.
+- In **Output search results in format**, you can choose a format in which search results will be output.
 If you choose ids, you click **Restart** and then paste them back into the query field.
 Choose urls to get clickable links.

-In **Save search results**, you can optionally save the search results into the file.
+- In **Save search results**, you can optionally save the search results into the file.

+### Download settings

+Turn on **Download found docs** to download the content of the queried result.

+- Turn on **Download JPEGs into subfolders** to download each document content as a series of JPEGs.
+In the download folder, one subfolder will be created per document.
+The subfolder name starts with the publication year, then part of the title, then the ID.
+If you are also downloading searchable PDFs, an additional PDF with the `_text` suffix will be saved in the subfolder.
+Also, a YAML file with some metadata will be saved in the subfolder.

+- Turn off **Download JPEGs into subfolders** to download each document content as one PDF.
+The app will not create subfolders.
+The PDF name starts with the publication year, then part of the title, then the ID.
+If you are also downloading searchable PDFs, an additional PDF with the `_text` suffix will be also saved.

+In the **Options** tab:

+![Options](https://raw.githubusercontent.com/twardoch/pypolona/master/docs/img/pypolona_options.png)

-In **Download images into subfolders**, you can choose into which folder the app will download the images.
+- In **Save downloaded docs in this folder**, you can choose into which folder the app will download the documents.
 By default it uses the `polona` subfolder on your desktop.
-When you start the download, the app will create subfolders inside, one per document.
-The folder names start with the publication year, then part of the title, then the ID.

-Turn on **Overwrite**, and the app will re-download previously downloaded documents.
-If off, it will skip them.

-In **Max number of pages**, you can limit the maximum number of pages that the app downloads for each document.
+- In **Download max pages**, you can limit the maximum number of pages that the app downloads for each document.
 This is useful for test downloads, since some documents may have hundreds or pages.

+- For some documents, Polona has an extra lower-resolution searchable PDF.
+By default, that PDF is also downloaded, and saved with a `_text` suffix.
+Turn on **Skip downloading searchable PDFs** to not download these additional PDFs.

+- By default, the app will re-download and overwrite previously downloaded documents.
+Turn on **Skip existing subfolders/PDFs** to skip them.

 ### Buttons